IBM-ICP-CoC/KubeToy/README.md

 * if connected to shared storage, read and write files

 KubeToy can be installed via helm chart or directly with these [kubernetes definition files](https://github.com/IBM-ICP-CoC/KubeToy/tree/master/deployment).
 Version 1.8.0 introduces multiple architecture support (amd64, ppc64le, x390s).
+Version 1.8.1 reduces the size of the images (using node:alpine).

 **[Adding Helm chart repository](documentation/AddHelmRepository.md)** Add the IBM Cloud Private Center of Competency Helm chart repository to your ICP cluster.